cscorley/triage/paper/sections/03_changesets.md

 ![Developer identification using changesets\label{fig:changeset-triage}](changeset-triage.pdf) -->

-The changeset approach requires two types of document extraction: one for the every changeset in the source code history and a developer profile of the words each individual developer used in those changesets.
+Our activity-based approach relies on modeling changeset topics.
+This changeset approach requires two types of document extraction: one for the every changeset in the source code history and a developer profile of the words each individual developer used in those changesets.
 The left side of Figure
 \ref{fig:changeset-triage} illustrates the dual-document extraction approach.

 The document extraction process for the developer corpus is straightforward.
 Following @Matter-etal_2009, each developer will have their own document